-PLEASE NOTE: Applicants should note that short-listed candidates will be required to attend an interview in Italy in November 2017.
+NOTE: Applicants should note that short-listed candidates will be required to attend an interview in Italy on November 16, 2018.
 The interview will include a presentation of the candidate’s work, of no more than 10 minutes, in addition to an informal dialogue about the candidate’s aspirations and choice of host institute and Q&A.

 The application consists of several elements, some of which need to be uploaded, while others must be emailed.
+Click on “Application Form” below to begin the application process.
 Please have everything ready before you start.

 1. Application Form: Complete all information requested.
 At the end of the form you will be prompted to upload the following in pdf format:

 a.
 Curriculum Vitae.
 Your CV must include university grades for all degrees.

 c.
 Synopsis.
 Description of the previous research and an abstract of the proposed project (the Synopsis should not exceed one, double-spaced page with a one-inch margin on each side, excluding bibliography).